Code-Institute-Submissions/project-two-6/README.md

 [Link to the live project](https://ip69719.github.io/MS2/) - UPDATE THIS

 # Welcome to my Car Logos learning game!
-The primary Project Goal is to create a simple car logos learning game that is suitable for young children.

 ## User Experience (UX)